-■ Toyota Riken-Kyoto U Research Center (TRiKUC)
+■ Toyota Riken-Kyoto University Research Center (TRiKUC)

 TRIKUC was established on the Kyoto University main campus in April 2022 as a research center of collaboration between Kyoto University and Toyota Physical and Chemical Research Institute.
 TRIKUC conducts research on quantum materials, especially on superconductors, for the purpose of contributing to the progress of basic science, fostering the next generation of researchers, and disseminating research outcomes among the public.
 Our research aims are (1) elucidation of unconventional superconducting states in the ruthenium oxide superconductor, (2) development of superconductors related to topological materials, and (3) exploration of novel properties emerging in quantum materials under uniaxial pressure.
-We tackle these topics through syntheses of new materials, growth of ultra-pure single crystals, and measurements of their physical properties down to temperatures below 1 kelvin.
+We tackle these topics through synthesis of new materials, growth of ultra-pure single crystals, and measurements of their physical properties to temperatures down to 0.3 kelvin.